ADR Transport of Dangerous Goods Awareness Introduction [ Classroom ]

 Aspects of dangerous goods transportation not covered in the course:

-Please Note: The course does not cover – in detail – issues relating to materials of Class 1 (Explosives), Class 2 (Gases), although material will introduce aerosols, Division 6.2 (Infectious), and Class 7 (Radioactive).
-The course does not cover carriage in tanks, or the requirements for transportation of DG by air.
+Please Note: The ADR course does not cover – in detail – issues relating to materials of Class 1 (Explosives), Class 2 (Gases), although material will introduce aerosols, Division 6.2 (Infectious), and Class 7 (Radioactive).
+This DG training course does not cover carriage in tanks, or the regulations and requirements for transportation of DG by air/IATA.

 Our office is in Nottingham, United Kingdom, providing free car parking and easy access from all major motorways.
-The course runs from 8.30am until 5pm, and includes lunch, drinks and refreshments.
+The Transport of Dangerous Goods course runs from 8.30am until 5pm, and includes lunch, drinks and refreshments.

 The fee for attending this training course is currently £395 per person + VAT.